-NUR 302 - Foundations of Professional Nursing Practice 3 semester credit hours
+NUR 302 - Foundations of Professional Nursing Practice

 This three credit course will provide information on a variety of concepts related to professional development.
 Upon successful completion of this course, the RN-BSN student will be prepared to apply knowledge related to the following topics: policy and politics, transcultural nursing, legal and ethical concepts and the value of life-long learning.
-Prerequisite: NUR300